wiloon/blog/content/post/archive-0/2012-02-19-html5-中-div-section-article-的区别.md

   <h1>Apples</h1>
   <h2>Tasty, delicious fruit!</h2>
  </hgroup>
- <p>The apple is the pomaceous fruit of the apple tree.</p>
+ The apple is the pomaceous fruit of the apple tree.
  <section>
   <h1>Red Delicious</h1>
-  <p>These bright red apples are the most common found in many
+  These bright red apples are the most common found in many supermarkets.
-  supermarkets.</p>
  </section>
  <section>
   <h1>Granny Smith</h1>
-  <p>These juicy, green apples make a great filling for
+  These juicy, green apples make a great filling for apple pies.
-  apple pies.</p>
  </section>
 </article>